Biotechnology involves using living organisms to carry out processes that make substances that we eat.

 - Genetic engineering also uses microorganisms for obtaining substances such as insulin

 - Share the same genetic code of DNA

 - Also have little loops of DNA called plasmids that can be used in moving genes from one organism’s cells into other

-- Able to produce wide range of substances
+- Very versatile: able to produce wide range of substances

 - Bread making